How many hours will I need to commit?

 We will check in at two different stages after your induction to see how you’re progressing.

-There will be Bi-annual and end of year reviews.
+There will be bi-annual and end of year reviews.
 This is very much a two-way process and is designed to get a feel for how you managed during your time as an Ambassador, if there’s anything else you need from us, and also what could be improved.
-We’re strong believers in continuous iterating and refining
+We’re strong believers in continuously iterating and refining the way we work.

 Want To Know More?

 Email your questions to Urfan at: firstname.lastname@example.org If anything on this page is unclear or missing, do tell Urfan.

 Want to support?

 Fund a young person on our programmes, or support one of our youth activities.